storacha/specs/w3-ipni.md

 The service must fetch he CARv2 index and parse it to find the set of multihashes included in the CAR. see: [Verifying the CARv2 Index](#verifying-the-carv2-index)

-The set of multihashes must be encoded as 1 or more [IPNI Advertisements].
+The set of multihashes must be encoded as 1 or more [IPNI Advertisements] per the IPLD Schema:

-_Advertisement IPLD schema_

 ```ipldsch
 type Advertisement struct {